 "Pass-through of VM" refers to the settlement of gains and losses through the collection of VM from participants whose positions have lost value and payments to participants whose positions have gained value.
-For the purposes of this report, a CCP is deemed to pass through the VM from a margin call process where the payment of VM to CMs due to receive funds occurs in the same payment cycle and in the same currency as the obligation and payment from the CMs who owe funds to the CCP.
-15 Pass-through of VM is only envisaged where the respective payments are in the same currency, as CCPs would otherwise be required to engage in transformation of the collateral received into the currency due to be paid out to receiving CMs.
-16 The timely pass-through of VM can help alleviate liquidity pressures on clients and, in particular, CMs (who typically experience a delay between paying margins to a CCP and receiving funds from their clients).
-Many of the surveyed CCPs do not undertake the pass-through of ITD VM calls, only paying funds to CMs with a positive mark-to-market value in their portfolios after an hours-long delay or after the next overnight revaluation and EoD/BoD margin call process.
+For the purposes of this report, a CCP is deemed to pass through the VM from a margin call process where the payment of VM to CMs due to receive funds occurs in the same payment cycle and in the same currency as the obligation and payment from the CMs who owe funds to the CCP.18 Pass-through of VM is only envisaged where the respective payments are in the same currency, as CCPs would otherwise be required to engage in transformation of the collateral received into the currency due to be paid out to receiving CMs.19 The timely pass-through of VM can help alleviate liquidity pressures in particular on CMs, who typically experience a delay between paying margins to a CCP and receiving funds from their clients.
+If the VM pass-through of CCPs is replicated in CM-client arrangements, liquidity pressures on clients could be also alleviated.20 Many of the surveyed CCPs do not undertake the pass-through of ITD VM calls, only paying funds to CMs with a positive